SivaAdeesh27/Web-Scraping/README.md

 # Web-Scraping

 This code is a web scraper implemented in Python using the requests library, BeautifulSoup, and html2text.
-The purpose of the scraper is to fetch the content from specified URLs and write it to separate output files.
+The purpose of the scraper is to fetch the content from specified URLs and write it to separate output files.I have tried for Sinhala and Kazakh languages.

 # Dependencies: